mkilgore/qb64pe-json/README.md

 of the base of the entire JSON structure.
 Several APIs start at the RootToken automatically, such as `JsonQuery()`, `JsonRender()`, etc. However all APIs offer an option to take a token directly to start with, ignoring the RootToken.
-This is powerful as it allows you to treat smaller subsets of the entire structure as their own Json structure.
-For example in the above strucutre, you can use `JsonQueryFrom(3, "key2")` to do a query starting from the Object with index 3, completely ignoring the object it's contained in.
+This is powerful as it allows you to treat smaller subtrees of the entire structure as their own Json structure.
+For example in the above structure, you can use `JsonQueryFrom(3, "key2")` to do a query starting from the Object with index 3, completely ignoring the Object it's contained in.

-Errors are reported from qb64pe-json via the global JsonHadError and JsonError variables.
-JsonHadError is zero (JSON_ERR_Success) when a function was successful, and a negative value when an error occurs.
+Errors are reported from qb64pe-json via the global `JsonHadError` and `JsonError` variables. `JsonHadError` is zero (`JSON_ERR_Success`) when a function was successful, and a negative value when an error occurs.
 The negative values corespond to the `JSON_ERR_*` constants, and indicate the specific kind of error that occured. `JsonError` will contain a human-readable string version of